Acts 28

 The BASIS of this ministry in both passages is the O.T.
 Scriptures, Luke 24:25, Luke 24:27, Luke 24:45, and Acts 28:23.

-In. neither Luke 24, Acts 1, nor Acts 28 have we yet discovered the slightest allusion to the high calling of The Church of the Mystery.
+Neither Luke 24, Acts 1, nor Acts 28 have we yet discovered the slightest allusion to the high calling of the Church of the Mystery.
 We are on the verge of its revelation, but not until Israel became Lo-ammi “not My people" could that calling of the Gentiles, going back to its inception to “before the foundation of the world,” be made known.

 The testimony of the Apostle on that memorable day was twofold.
 It was concerning "the kingdom of God" and "concerning Jesus,” and it was found entirely in the testimony of the Old Testament.